Is a Gluten-Free Diet Right for You?

 Celiac disease: This is an autoimmune disorder where ingestion of gluten leads to damage to the small intestine.
 For individuals with celiac disease, a strict gluten-free diet is essential.

 Non-celiac gluten sensitivity (NCGS): People with NCGS experience symptoms similar to celiac disease but without intestinal damage.
 A gluten-free diet can help alleviate symptoms like bloating and abdominal pain.
+There is no diagnostic test for NCGS, rather it is determined through elimination and ease of symptoms.

 Wheat allergy: Some people are allergic to wheat but not all gluten.
 For them, avoiding products that contain wheat is crucial, though they may tolerate other grains that contain gluten.